maglore9900/personal_Ollama_FAQ/README.md

 Did you read the FAQ yet? [https://github.com/ollama/ollama/blob/main/docs/faq.md](https://github.com/ollama/ollama/blob/main/docs/faq.md)

-## 2) Yes, and my question isn't answered by the FAQ
+### 1.1) Yes, and my question isn't answered by the FAQ

 Did you look at the other documentation, such as GPU, API, Docker, Linux, Windows, Troubleshooting, etc?

+## 2) It fails when I pull / run a model

+#### 2.1) Pulling a model?

+Try changing your DNS to 1.1.1.1 or 8.8.8.8

+The most common issue is caused by some kind of DNS caching.

+#### 2.2) Running a model?

+Make sure you have the most up to date version of Ollama.

+Make sure you installed it using the methods shown on the Ollama website.

+Still having an issue?
+Go to the Ollama discord and open a ticket in the #Help channel.
+See #9 below.

 ## 3) Can I run X model?